tmurali2/ECE445Notebook/TrishaMurali_Sep_25_2024.md

 - Power -> Active -> Check status (reg 0x8C) [keep checking status if no new data) -> read data -> MCU actions
 - 0x8C: status register (data valid bits B7, B2 bit depending on old data/new data) -> read data (high or low)

+### Servo Motor
+- similar to stepper (but also which one are we getting?)

+### Humidity Sensor
+- Pins: SDA, ADDR, ALERT, SCL, VDD, nRESET, R, VSS